muziejus/javascripting-english-major/9-dataset.md

 with links) in HTML, but that would involve a lot of repetition.
 Programmers hate repetition, so think for a moment about what the Prologue would look like as a dataset in JavaScript.
 What are our two data types for collections of information?
-Arrays and objects.
-Are 18 lines of poetry more like an array or an object?
+Arrays and `Object`s.
+Are 18 lines of poetry more like an array or an `Object`?
 Both would work, for different reasons, but an array will be simplest.

 We can think of the first 18 lines as an array that is 18